revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 <details> <summary> <b> Show Answer </b> </summary>

->- Jar file will be created inside the project/target directory, When you execute the command <code> mvn package </code> in the command prompt to package the maven project.
+>- Jar file will be created inside the project/target directory, When you execute the command <code> mvn package </code> in the command prompt to package the Maven project.

 </details>

 ---

-11. List some scenarios where the maven should be used in the project.
+11. List some scenarios where the Maven should be used in the project.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)